Research assistance

 Similarity check for written work

-The University checks for text similarity in written work using the Electronic Similarity Detection System (ESAS) tool in the Online Learning System.
+The University checks for text similarity in written work using the Turnitin tool in the Online Learning System.

 The Turnitin Plagiarism Detection Tool automatically checks for similarity in all written works uploaded to the University’s Online Learning System.
 To activate the checking function, the lecturer and student must perform the following steps: